 Shade’s Children by Garth Nix

-Nix created a world of evil Overlords who kill children on their 14th birthday, turning them into hybrid-machine-animal killers.
-Shade, a holograph projection of his original adult self, guides escaped children to discover the Overlord’s secrets.
-But so many children have sacrificed their lives for his missions — is he everything he says he is?
+In this world of evil Overlords, they kill children on their 14th birthday, turning them into hybrid-machine-animal killers.
+Shade, a holograph projection of his original adult self, guides escaped children to thwart and discover the Overlord’s secrets.
+But so many children have sacrificed their lives for Shade’s missions — is he everything he says he is?

 Freakling by Lana Krumwiede (ages 10+)